cPanel installation can be difficult for the first time, but this tutorial will help you in the setup of cPanel on an ElasticHosts cloud server.

 cPanel is the leading web hosting platform that provides a graphical interface and automation tools designed to simplify the process of hosting a website or multiple websites.
 Given its popularity, we provide a pre-installed cPanel image for our customers.

 Start by navigating to your ElasticHosts control panel.
-Here, click the 'Add' button, then click 'Server' under 'Virtual Machines' or 'Linux Containers'.
+Here, click the 'Add' button, then click 'Server' under 'Virtual Machines'.

 A new window will open where you can configure your new server.

 You will have many options here, among others you can set the server name and the configuration (set to 2000MHz and 1024 MB RAM as default), but let's skip these for now.
-What we will need is the 'Image' box: open the drop-down menu, and choose the cPanel 11.52.
+What we will need is the 'Image' box: open the drop-down menu, and choose the centOS7.

 Lastly, set your drive size to at least 10 gigabytes, then click Add.
 This will begin the imaging process, which may take a few minutes.